 Nobody wants to find themselves drenched overnight, or see their camping gears damp and soggy.
-That alone ruins the overall camping experience, and I am pretty sure you don't want to happen.
+That alone ruins the overall camping experience.
 Below are some of the most exceptional waterproof tents that you can see in the market.

 It also features inverted seams and welded corners to further protect it from water breaches.
 Even if it is pouring hard outside, the tent will be impervious to water leaks.

 Aside from these components, the Evanston also features a broad rainfly, which provided added weather protection.
 You can also appreciate the fact that the windows of this tent have awnings, which prevent the water from pouring directly to the tent.
 The awnings also optimize air circulation.

 The weather protection of Evanston is also seen on its spacious screen room.
 The extra ventilation that it provides doesn't mean that the bugs can come in freely.

 Meanwhile, the frame of this tent is extra sturdy and durable.
 The poles have been engineered so that it can be tough and responsive to unruly external conditions, such as strong winds.

 It is also interesting that the zipper of this tent is covered by a cuff, which is made from weather-resistant fabric.
 Rainwater and heat will not be able to damage the zipper's quality.

 It is quite amazing that Coleman does really live up to its name as one of the premier manufacturers of outdoor gears and equipment.
 A proof of this is their plethora of high-quality weatherproof tents such as the Sundome.

 The Sundome, in particular, is a definitive choice for hiking and trekking expeditions.
 Aside from its durability, the tent can provide utmost protection against various external elements, including rain and moisture.